jean-emmanuel/seq192/man/MANUAL.md

 * `/sequence` <string: mode> <int: column> <int: row>:
     Set sequence(s) state<br/>
-    _mode_: "solo", "on", "off", "toggle", "record", "record_on", "record_off", "clear", "copy", "cut", "paste", "delete"; only one sequence can be recording at a time; "record_off" mode doesn't require any argument<br/>
+    _mode_: "solo", "on", "off", "toggle", "record", "record_on", "record_off", "sync", "clear", "copy", "cut", "paste", "delete"; only one sequence can be recording at a time; "record_off" mode doesn't require any argument<br/>
     _column_: column number on screen set (zero indexed)<br/>
     _row_: row number; if omitted, all rows are affected; multiple rows can be specified